-- · To administer recognised psychometric testing - Access Arrangement Assessor and SENDCO to consult each other regarding decision making process about EAA, sharing expertise. - · Specialist assessors to ensure their training is up to date with current guidance with specific regard to administration of psychometric assessments and the annual update from JCQ on EAA and reasonable adjustments.
+- · To administer recognised psychometric testing Access Arrangement Assessor and SENDCO to consult each other regarding decision making process about EAA, sharing expertise. - · Specialist assessors to ensure their training is up to date with current guidance with specific regard to administration of psychometric assessments and the annual update from JCQ on EAA and reasonable adjustments. - Specialist assessors share certification entitling them to assess.